 A step by step guide about How to get your Spanish student visa documents

-You will have to get your Spanish student visa documents if you want to live and work in Spain through an extended academic programme like the Road2Spain programme.
+You will have to get your Spanish student visa documents to live and apply for part-time English teaching jobs in Spain through an extended academic programme like the Road2Spain programme.

 Part of the Road2Spain programme is your one-year Spanish student visa.